Conversations About Figure and Ground

 There Are Always Options

 If you look at the value studies I’ve included, you will notice that sometimes the background is light; sometimes its dark.
 The same with the figure(s): sometimes light and sometimes dark.
-These are the simplest options.
+Put another way, the figure is light against a dark ground.
+Or the figure is dark and surrounded by a light ground.
+These are relatively simple options.

-There is a third option: alternating light and dark.
+There are other options such as: alternating light and dark.
 I imagine that there are almost as many variations to alternating light and dark as there are number of shapes.
 When I do an alternating light and dark pattern, I start with one shape and decide what value (light or dark) I want it to be.
 Every other shape’s value relates to the first shape.

 Wonderful.
 Now we know that there are variations that artists compose with.
 So, why?
 Back to my tapestry analogy, the pattern of light and dark shapes as it relates to the figure and ground weaves the painting together.